antmicro/kenning-pipeline-manager/docs/source/frontend-features.md

 To create a connection, left-click a node's connector and connect it to a connector (of a matching type, see [Specification format](specification-format)) on another node.
 Double left-click on an existing connection removes it.

+Clicking on a connection while pressing the `ctrl` key creates an anchor, which breaks up the connection into two parts, allowing to manually configure the layout.
+Right-clicking on an anchor removes it.
+Note that anchors can only be created when `Connection style` is set to `orthogonal` and the editor is not in read-only mode.

 ## Settings

 ![Settings tab](img/settings-tab.png)